You want to hire a talented but affordable graphic designer, and someone suggests Upwork.

 Following this trend, by 2027, freelancers will make up 50.9% of the total U.S. workforce.

 Freelancing is great for individuals as they get to choose their assignments and work schedule.

-The digital platform has changed its fee structure and now charges both the client posting the job and the freelancer getting the gig.
+Upwork Global Inc has changed its fee structure and now charges both the client creating the job posting and the freelancer getting the gig.

-This fee is calculated as a percentage on top of the payment you make to freelancers.
-For example, if the client makes a $1,000 payment for a project, the platform will charge an additional $27.50 processing fee.
+This Upwork fee is calculated as a percentage on top of the payment you make to freelancers.
+For example, if the Upwork client makes a $1,000 payment for a project, the platform will charge an additional $50 processing fee.

-Freelancers pay a sliding service fee of 20% to 5% based on the freelancer’s lifetime billings with a specific client.
+Freelancers pay a sliding service fee of 20% to 5% based on their lifetime billings of work with a specific Upwork client.

 Essentially, the more business you do with one client, the less fee you pay in the long run.

 Earlier, freelancers only paid a fixed 10% service fee for all contracts.

 According to Upwork, this pricing model incentivizes higher-value, longer-term projects.

 Some freelancers who were earlier working on Elance and oDesk have found the pricing change disconcerting.
 James Duren, who has been getting work from Upwork since 2014 for offering his freelance writing services, said he would have trouble hitting the $10,000 lifetime total for his prospective clients to qualify for the 5% fee.